natanast/RNAseq_analysis/README.md

 # RNAseq analysis

-This repository includes scripts for RNAseq analysis
+This repository contains R scripts used for the analysis of RNA-seq data, from preprocessing and normalization to differential expression analysis and visualization.